mrysav/geneac/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+## Preamble

+First things first, it should be noted that this project is solely my own work and not the work of whatever my current employer is, and similarly, the views expressed in this file are my own.

+I (Mitchell Rysavy, @mrysav) added this code of conduct in the fall of 2020 in order to make sure I had my ducks in a row for Hacktoberfest.
+Clearly, I used a template.

+I stand by the contents of this file, but I want to state my intentions a bit more clearly here.
+Codes of Conduct have become something of a lightning rod in the open source community over the last few years, and while I am the main (and often only) contributor to this repository, if anyone else wants to contribute I want them to know what to expect.

+Be nice.
+I am the [BDFL](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life) of Geneac and I _strongly_ want others to contribute, but at the end of the day I make Geneac for my own benefit, and I don't want to deal with a lot of conflict.

+My pledge to you is to do my best at bringing my best self to whatever PRs or comments you have.
+If I do something that you regard as undeserved hostility, you are free to call that out.
+If I violate any of the below conduct guidelines myself that demonstrate non-inclusive behavior, I _absolutely_ want to know about it and you can either call it out or email me privately at mitchell.rysavy@gmail.com

+Thank you for understanding.
+And thank you for using or contributing to Geneac!

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as